 We believe that being born in a first world country, having an income, a home, education and food on the table makes us winners in the lottery of life.

-And to add to that good fortune, we have the ability and the resources to make large sums of money on call.
+And to add to that good fortune, we have the ability and the resources to make large sums of money at call.
 While this is a blessing it is also the source of an intense sense of responsibility to share our good fortune with people who have not had such a privileged start to life.

 So we make a point of contributing a portion of our profit from each project to one of our favourite charities including Home Hug, Westside Chapel, Fred Hollows Foundation and Hands Across The Water.

-I fell in love with Hands Across the Water during a talk given by its founder Peter Baines a few years ago.
+I fell in love with Hands Across the Water (The Hands Group) during a talk given by its founder Peter Baines a few years ago.
 It is a charity that provides homes, education, and love to children who have had a traumatic start to life.
 I then participated in a 5 day, 500k charity ride two years running with Stephen and Hannah, our daughter, and our business family, Business Blueprint.